-I left home around 2:30 and had an easy drive.
+I left home around 2:30 and had an easy drive to Getaway House DC.
 I arrived around 4pm on a Wednesday in early November, just after the end of Daylight Savings Time, so it soon felt dark.

 I was surprised to see that most of the cabins were occupied mid-week.
 I had thought I might have the place to myself, but was glad to have a few people nearby since I was making this a solo trip.